Patent Drink Recipe: Everything You Need to Know

 Once you have uploaded your application, you need to pay your patent fees.
 The cost for a utility patent is $630.
 This fee covers both a patent search and examination.
 If your patent receives approval, you will need to pay $1,185 for your patent to be issued.
 You will also need to pay for your patent to be published.
 You may need to pay other fees depending on the number of claims you added to your application.

 If you need help patenting a drink recipe, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.